 The New Year is a time to set new goals and envision your next year.
 However, maneuvering the holidays can be tough if you are facing a divorce right now, especially if children are involved.
+Before you make any decisions, it is important to speak with a qualified New York divorce attorney.

 Your life is changing.
 Why not utilize the opportunity to make valuable changes to your life and family culture?
 With the right attitude, you can set powerful New Year resolutions and goals that will give you a great start to the year.
 Below are some New Year resolutions to help you move past your divorce, ensure the well-being of your children, and create a new life for yourself.